 - Building on the information about the Regional Official Plan (ROP) provided above, provincial plans direct growth in a manner that protects agriculture, the natural heritage system (environmentally significant areas, aquatic and wildlife habitats, etc.) and the water resources system.
-The ROP update will include mapping that will identify these systems and policies to protect their ecological integrity in accordance with provincial plans - There are also policies in the ROP that provide direction on source water protection and stormwater management, which are key policy tools to protect water resources.
-These policies in combination with actions, policies and programs implemented by York Region, municipalities, Conservation Authorities and Provincial Ministries work together to reduce and manage phosphorus loading on a watershed scale.
-For more information, visit Isrca.on.ca or trca.ca - Source Water Protection is a program legislated by the Province of Ontario to protect municipal drinking water sources from contamination or over-use.
+The ROP update will include mapping that will identify these systems and policies to protect their ecological integrity in accordance with provincial plans - Source Water Protection is a program legislated by the Province of Ontario to protect municipal drinking water sources from contamination or over-use.
 York Region has a Source Water Protection program that works with municipalities, agricultural, industrial and commercial industries, residents and developers to protect our water sources from threats like pollution within vulnerable areas now and into the future.
 Learn more at york.ca/protectingwater